CLI

 • Sub-commands types listed in the annotation are base types - classes or interfaces - not necessarily concrete implementation types.
 E.g. you may have HelpCommand interface or base class and all commands implementing/extending this class will be added to the parent command.
 If there are two commands with the same name one of them might override the other as explained below.

-@Parent annotation
+@ParentCommands annotation

-In this case the sub-command or mix-in class are annotated with @Parent annotation listing types of parents.
-The sub-command/mix-in will be added to all commands in the hierarchy which are instances of the specified parent types - exact class, interface implementation, or sub-class.
+In this case the sub-command or mix-in class are annotated with @ParentCommands annotation listing types of parents.
+The sub-command/mix-in will be added to all commands in the hierarchy which are instances of the specified parent types - exact class, interface implementation, or sub-class, or implement Adaptable and return non-null value from adaptTo(Class) method.
+This allows to create declarative command pipelines as explained in the Declarative Command Pipelines Medium story.

 Programmatic match